Product safety checklist for importers

 2. Check which safety rules apply to your product

 You need to determine which safety rules apply to your product.
-These rules can be found in the EU directives for different product categories.
+These rules can be found in the EU directives for different product categories (in Dutch).
 Your product may fall under more than 1 product category.
 If so, you must comply with several EU directives.
 For example, if you import toys with a battery.
 Then your product must meet the safety obligations for toys, batteries, and electrical materials.

-Hire a consultancy firm
+Hire a consultant

 3. Check if the product is safe

 Check if the product complies with the safety regulations.
-These rules may differ from one EU country to another.
+If you are not sure, you may not trade the product.
 For this step too, you can enlist the assistance of an adviser.
 There are many consultancies that specialise in this.
-You or your adviser must check that the manufacturer:

 Do you not have enough information to determine whether the product meets the obligations?
 Then you must request this information from the manufacturer.